prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-basics.md

             case WM.ERASEBKGND:
             {
                 // I can even build the loop only on pay-per-use
-                // basis, when I need it since all the default methods
+                // basis, when I need it since all the Packets decoding,
-                // are publicly, exposed with the MessageDecoder class.
+                // and encoding are cleanly abstracted away into the Packet
+                // structs itself.
                 //
+                // fixed (var msgPtr = &msg)
+                // {
+                //    var packet = new EraseBkgndPacket(msg);
+                //    // Do anything you want with the packet.
-                // MessageDecoder.ProcessEraseBkgnd(ref msg, this.OnMove);
+                // }
                 // return;

                 msg.Result = new IntPtr(1);